Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Discussion

 \section{Discussion}

-Our study delves into the exploration of PEFT techniques for LLMs of code, elucidating the positive impact of these applications in efficiently tuning LLMs to task-specific datasets for code generation.
+Our study explores PEFTs applied to code LLMs, elucidating the positive impact of these applications in efficiently tuning LLMs to task-specific datasets for code generation.
 In particular, our study illustrates the practicality of fine-tuning LLMs using PEFT, thereby alleviating the dependence of practitioners on large and expensive infrastructures.
 Our findings also pinpoint several promising areas for future exploration, including the investigation of efficient techniques across diverse fine-tuning settings, during inference, and for other SE tasks.

-\subsubsection{Efficient techniques for LLMs of code}
+\subsubsection{\textbf{Efficient techniques for LLMs of code}}

 Our work emphasizes efficient fine-tuning techniques, democratizing the tuning of LLMs to a broad audience.
 Nonetheless, our study did not include the exploration of efficient techniques for low-cost inference.
-While PEFT techniques require additional fine-tuning time compared to ICL, it is noteworthy that these techniques do not impose any supplementary time cost during inference.
+While PEFT techniques require additional fine-tuning time compared to ICL and RAG, it is noteworthy that these techniques do not impose any supplementary time cost during inference.
 Nonetheless, we acknowledge the necessity of future investigations into techniques to reduce the time cost associated with LLMs during inference.

-PEFT and ICL are non-exclusive techniques that can be used jointly.
-However, we decided not to include experiments on the application of ICL to LLMs fine-tuned using PEFT.
-In practice, increasing the number of ICL examples at inference entails increased computational overhead as the token length of the prompt expands.
-Consequently, we contend that employing ICL on a fine-tuned LLM might counterproductively escalate computational demands, outweighing potential benefits.
+PEFT and ICL/RAG are non-exclusive techniques that can be used jointly.
+However, we decided not to include experiments on the application of ICL/RAG to LLMs fine-tuned using PEFT.
+In practice, increasing the number of ICL/RAG examples at inference entails increased computational overhead as the token length of the prompt expands.
+Consequently, we contend that employing ICL/RAG on a fine-tuned LLM might counterproductively escalate computational demands, outweighing potential benefits.

 From a different angle, prior studies~\cite{yadav2023exploring,weyssow2023usage,gao2023keeping} highlighted the need to consider pre-trained language models and LLMs of code in continual learning settings.
 In this paradigm, the model must dynamically adapt to new data over time while preserving performance on previously seen data.
 In the specific setting of continuously evolving LLMs, PEFT techniques potentially offer valuable benefits.
 Nonetheless, it is yet to be determined whether PEFT techniques can efficiently adapt LLMs under a continual learning setting for code-related tasks, without compromising the retention of past knowledge.